What is a mammogram?

 How is a mammogram performed?

-During the test, a patient stands in front of a special X-ray machine.
+During the test, a patient stands in front of a specialized X-ray machine.
 A technician positions the patient's breast on a clear plastic plate.
-Another plate firmly presses against the breast from above and holds it still while the X-ray is taken.
+Another plate presses against the breast from above and holds it still while the X-ray is taken.
 The process is performed first on one breast, then the other.

 Parkridge Health is committed to providing easily accessible mammography services in a safe, comfortable environment.